kristsk/k5z-lang/docs/HowItWorks.md

 ## So How Does It Work (A Short Answer)?

-In short - by determining which functions/calls will result in stopping the execution of program to do output.
-This knowledge then gets used by compiler to add, where necessary, execution context tracing - for outputting function call stacks.
+In short - by determining which functions and calls to them will likely result in interruption of the execution of program to do output.
+This knowledge then gets used by compiler to add, where necessary, execution context tracing, results of which get used for storing the call stacks when the program execution is interrupted.

-Internally functions in K5Z can be one of two kinds - "clean" and "dirty".
-"Clean" functions are those where compiler is sure that no stopping of execution will happen, and therefore it does not do anything very special for those.
+Internally, compiler classifies functions in K5Z to be one of two kinds - "clean" and "dirty".
+"Clean" functions are those where compiler is sure that no interruption of execution will happen, and therefore it does not do anything very special for those.
 Otherwise, the if function is deemed "dirty", its control flow is transformed to so that it can be suspended and resumed.
 In our example above the functions `BS::Input`, `BS::Okay`, `BS:YesNo` and `WA::Output` are "dirty" and invoking them causes storing of execution state of the program.
 This state is later restored and program execution resumed.
 For now, to have